Group-Sparse Model Selection: Hardness and Relaxations: Dynamical programming for solving the hierarchical signal approximation problem

-\begin{proof} Problem \eqref{eq:hier} can be equivalently rephrased as the following optimization problem.
-Given a rooted tree $\mathcal{T}$ with each node having at most $D$ children, a non-negative real number (weight) assigned to every node and a positive integer $K$, choose a subset of its nodes forming a rooted-connected subtree that maximizes the sum of weights of the chosen elements, such that the number of selected nodes does not exceed $K$.
-In our case, \eqref{eq:hier}, the weight of a node is the square of the value of the component of the signal associated to that node.
+{\em Rooted-Connected Subtree Problem:} Given a rooted tree $\mathcal{T}$ with each node having at most $D$ children, a non-negative real number (weight) assigned to every node and a positive integer $K$, choose a subset of its nodes forming a rooted-connected subtree that maximizes the sum of weights of the chosen elements, such that the number of selected nodes does not exceed $K$. \\ In our case, \eqref{eq:hier}, the weight of a node is the square of the value of the component of the signal associated to that node.
 The proposed algorithm leverages the optimal substructure of the problem.